Sheffield & District Orchid Society

 Many houses now have conservatories attached to them and these can make ideal orchid growing areas.
 Shade, ventilation and humidity for summer and insulation and heating for winter are necessary though, so a few adjustments are usually required to make the conservatory “orchid friendly”.
 If these changes are not made then a conservatory can be quite desert-like with hot, bright and dry summers and cold winters, far from ideal for orchids.

 Clean your orchids as well as your furniture!
-Household dust will collect on their leaves so wipe them regularly to keep them healthy and looking good.
+Household dust will collect on their leaves so wipe them regularly with luke warm water to keep them healthy and looking good.